reruo321/Java_Practice/Appendix/README.md

        }                  // OK.
 ### Skipped breakpoints?
 1. If you "run" the program, instead of "debugging" it, breakpoints do not work.
 F9 is for the debugging, and F10 for the running.
+### Other possible solutions?
-2. Try to clear caches by File > Invalidate Caches.
+1. Try to clear caches by File > Invalidate Caches.
-3. Try to update the IDE to the latest version.
+2. Try to update the IDE to the latest version.